 Is CBD oil legal?
 Well, starting this conversation usually brings many debates.
 There are a lot of red lines, red flags, and questions that need answers.
 Understanding the legal status of CBD both federally and state-wise.
-Is CBD oil legal in all the 50 states?
-Additionally, how can travel with CBD?
+Is CBD oil legal in all 50 states?
+Additionally, how can you travel with CBD?
 To answer these questions, this article offers a review regarding the legality of cannabis oil.

 What Is CBD Oil?

 It is a product that comes from the cannabis plant.
 CBD is a type of cannabinoid with a lot of natural properties.
 The nonpsychoactive compound doesn’t create a “high” effect or any form of intoxication.
 CBD is normally mixed with carrier oils such as MCT to make it effective to use.

 CBD oil’s history dates back to the 1940s.
 This when it was first extracted from the cannabis Sativa plant.
 The extraction was done by a Harvard University chemist graduate.
 However, he did not immediately realize the many health benefits of CBD oil.
 It wasn’t until years later that Adams and other scientists researched CBD’s possible health benefits.
 From then, research on CBD continued to modern days on lab animals as well as human beings.
 These tests have been vital in providing information such as CBD being non-psychoactive.
 In the1960s, research was done mostly on primates.
 Further tests showed CBD oil had therapeutic benefits to both humans and animals.

 CBD from hemp with less than 0.3 percent of hemp is legal at the federal level.
 This means that you can buy it without a prescription.
 Note that there have been significant changes in the legalization of CBD products as time goes by.
 For instance, the FDA approved the use of epidiolex for treating a rare form of childhood epilepsy.
 Epidiolex is a proprietary oral CBD solution that can reduce the frequency and severity of epileptic seizures.